 - Apple Cinnamon Coffee Cake

 - The Best Carrot Cake

 - Apple Sausage Stuffed Crescent Rolls

 Tools I used in Making Summer Squash Muffins

 - Food Processor: This is the newer version of the one I have used for over a decade.
 It saves me so much time in the kitchen!
 And the reviews are so spot on, especially since it is so affordable!
 Now, if I could just find a worthy blender.

-- The Muffin Pan: Ever since I first discovered the awesomeness that is my silicone baking mat, I just had to try the new muffin pans.
+- The Muffin Pan: Ever since I first discovered the awesomeness that is this baking mat, I just had to try the new muffin pans.
 These things are awesome!
 I honestly still keep my old muffin tins around to make transporting baked goods easy though.

 - Fresh Vanilla Beans: I make my own vanilla extract and there is no substitute in certain recipes like homemade ice cream or whipped cream.
 To be honest, I can’t tell the difference in most baked goods but it’s nice to always have on hand anyways.
 I usually look for Madagascar bourbon vanilla beans, but I have heard of shortage problems, which means high prices.
 However, I can usually make about 40-50 floz of vanilla extract with just 5 beans.

 - 1 tsp Salt

 - 1/2 cup unsweetened applesauce